Évelyne Baylet

 Évelyne Baylet (born Évelyne Isaac: 14 June 1913 - 6 November 2014) was a French company director.
 She served between 1959 and 1995 as president of the La Dépêche du Midi newspaper group, while pursuing a parallel career as a regional politician.

-In 1970 she became president of the departmental council for Tarn-et-Garonne, a department in the southwest of France.
+In 1970 she became president of the departmental council for Tarn-et-Garonne, which is a department in the southwest of France.
 Membership of departmental councils had been based on universal male suffrage since 1848, and on universal adult suffrage since 1944, but it was only in 1970 that Évelyne Baylet became the first president of any departmental council in France who was also a woman.

 Life

 Provenance and early years

 Évelyne Isaac and her twin brother were born into a Jewish family in Batna, a substantial inland city in northeastern Algeria.
 Her grandparents had moved across from Alsace after 1871.
 Maurice Simon Isaac (1882-), her father, was a Corps des mines member.
 Her mother was a school teacher.
 She pursued her studies at the girl's lycée at Constantine, and then at the University of Algiers from which she successfully graduated (with so-called "Khâgne" and "Hypokhâgne" pre-university degree qualifications).
-Between 1937 and 1940 she taught French, Latin and Greek at a girls' school in at Bône.
+Between 1937 and 1940 she taught French, Latin and Greek at a girls' school in Bône.